Bryce Dessner: Producer

 Dessner has produced and orchestrated tracks on The National's two most albums, High Violet (2010) and Trouble Will Find Me (2013).
-Outside of his work with The National, Dessner produced eighth blackbird's "Filament" (2015), which won Best Chamber Music/Small Ensemble Performance in the 2016 Grammy's.
+Outside of his work with The National, Dessner produced eighth blackbird's Filament (2015), which won Best Chamber Music/Small Ensemble Performance in the 2016 Grammys.
 He also produced Pulitzer Prize-winning composer David Lang's album Death Speaks (2013), Pedro Soler and Gaspar Claus' album Barlande (2011) and Richard Reed Parry's album Music for Heart and Breath, which was released on classical label Deutsche Grammophon.
-Additionally, Bryce orchestrated tracks on Local Natives' Hummingbird (2013) and Sharon van Etten's Tramp (2012), both of which were produced by his brother Aaron Dessner.
+Additionally, Bryce orchestrated tracks on Local Natives' Hummingbird (2013) and Sharon Van Etten's Tramp (2012), both of which were produced by his brother Aaron Dessner.
 The brothers also produced sister Jessica Dessner's 2023 Complete Mountain Almanac.

 Dark Was the Night and Day of the Dead

 In 2009, Bryce and Aaron produced an extensive AIDS charity compilation, Dark Was the Night, for the Red Hot Organization.
 The record features exclusive recordings and collaborations from a long list of artists including David Byrne, Arcade Fire, Sufjan Stevens, Feist, Sharon Jones, Cat Power, Grizzly Bear, Antony Hegarty, My Morning Jacket, and Spoon.
 Dark Was the Night has raised over 1.6 million dollars for AIDS charities.
 On May 3, 2009, 4AD and Red Hot produced Dark Was the Night – Live, a concert celebrating the newest Red Hot album.
 The show took place at Radio City Music Hall and featured several of the artists that contributed to the compilation.

-In 2016, Day of the Dead, the follow-up to Dark Was the Night was released.
+In 2016, Day of the Dead. the follow-up to Dark Was the Night was released.
 Bryce and Aaron also produced this album, and again, all profits will go to the Red Hot Organization's mission to fight HIV/AIDs around the world.